enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 **Frontend**

 Build artifacts are stored in a S3 bucket where web application assets are maintained (like book cover photos, web graphics, etc.).
 Amazon CloudFront caches the frontend content from S3, presenting the application to the user via a CloudFront distribution.
 The frontend interacts with Amazon Cognito and Amazon API Gateway only.
-Amazon Cognito is used for all authentication requests, whereas API Gateway (and Lambda) is used for all API calls interacting across DynamoDB and ElastiCach.
+Amazon Cognito is used for all authentication requests, whereas API Gateway (and Lambda) is used for all API calls interacting across DynamoDB and ElastiCache.

 **Backend**

 The core of the backend infrastructure consists of Amazon Cognito, Amazon DynamoDB, AWS Lambda, and Amazon API Gateway.
 The application leverages Amazon Cognito for user authentication, and Amazon DynamoDB to store all of the data for books, orders, and the checkout cart.
-As books and orders are added, Amazon DynamoDB Streams push updates to AWS Lambda functions that update the Amazon ElasticCache for Redis cluster that powers the books leaderboard.
+As books and orders are added, Amazon DynamoDB Streams trigger AWS Lambda functions that update the Amazon ElasticCache for Redis cluster that powers the books leaderboard (best seller).

 <!-- ### AWS Lambda